-As to proxy matters for non-U.S. securities, the Board delegates to the international equity advisors the authority to vote the Board's proxies using the guidelines set forth above for the General Manager on U.S. proxy matters.
+As to proxy matters for non-U.S. securities, the Board delegates to the international equity advisors the authority to vote the Board's proxies in accordance with the guidelines set forth above for the General Manager on U.S. proxy matters.